United Kingdom

 In addition to the difference in the tax rates that apply (the income tax rate is 20% and the corporation tax rate is 25%), there are other changes as a result of the move to corporation tax.
 The corporation tax filing and payment requirements and deadlines are different.

-There are, amongst other things, additional restrictions on the deductibility of interest (interest capping), deductions related to hybrid mismatches, restrictions on the amount of losses brought forward from earlier periods that can be offset, and other provisions relating to the taxation of loan relationships and derivative contracts.
+There are also, amongst other things, additional restrictions on the deductibility of interest (interest capping), deductions related to hybrid mismatches, restrictions on the amount of losses brought forward from earlier periods that can be offset, and other provisions relating to the taxation of loan relationships and derivative contracts.
 In addition, there are late payment restrictions that can apply where interest is not paid within 12 months of the year-end to certain connected recipients.

 It is possible to surrender or claim eligible corporation tax losses to/from other companies in the same group that are subject to corporation tax.